 Pinterest is as safe to use as most other social media websites because users must sign in, and password protect their accounts.
-It also does not require you to enter personal or financial information, so you have little to compromise by signing up for Pinterest.
+It also does not require you to enter personal or financial information, so you have little to compromise by signing up.
 You biggest concerns are spam or scams from other users.

-One of the Pinterest safety concerns is that, though you’re required to input your full name and age in order to sign up, Pinterest lacks the capability to determine whether that information is completely accurate.
-This means that while most people use Pinterest honestly, there are some people who are not who they say they are on Pinterest.
+One of the main safety concerns is that, though you’re required to input your full name and age in order to sign up, Pinterest lacks the capability to determine whether that information is completely accurate.
+This means that while most people use the site honestly, there are some people who use the anonymity of the website to disguise who they are.
 These people sometimes attempt to trick others into revealing personal information with fake pins about giveaways or contests.
 Others will try to sabotage other people's accounts by inviting them to collaborate on boards, then filling those boards with objectionable content on purpose.

-Fortunately, these scams are relatively easy to avoid by adjusting a few security settings on Pinterest, as well as exercising a bit of critical thinking and common sense.
+Fortunately, these scams are relatively easy to avoid by adjusting a few security settings on your account, as well as exercising a bit of critical thinking and common sense.
 In the rest of our article, we’ll highlight five tips for staying safe while using Pinterest.

-While there are some celebrities who do have genuine accounts on Pinterest, there are plenty of others who pose as celebrities and create fake accounts with which to scam people or otherwise cause trouble (by doing things mentioned in the two previous tips, for example).
-Unfortunately, Pinterest doesn't have many tools to help people verify certain accounts, so you're just going to have to use common sense.
+While there are some celebrities who do have genuine Pinterest accounts, there are plenty of others who pose as celebrities and create fake accounts with which to scam people or otherwise cause trouble (by doing things mentioned in the two previous tips, for example).
+Unfortunately, there aren't many tools to help people verify certain accounts, so you're just going to have to use common sense.
 Look at the number and types of pins that they have, and decide whether they're the amount or kind of pins that a person such as this would have.
 It's also a good idea to not accept any invitations to collaborate on boards with celebrities, for reasons described in the previous tip.

 And that’s how you keep yourself safe while using Pinterest.
-If you want to learn more about Pinterest, be sure to check out the rest of our Pinterest course, including our introductory article on what Pinterest is and how to use it.
-We can also teach you all about the associated costs of Pinterest in our article on whether or not Pinterest is free to use.
+If you want to learn more about Pinterest, be sure to check out the rest of our free Pinterest course, including our introductory article on what Pinterest is and how to use it.
+We can also teach you all about the costs associated with the website, and how to delete pins and boards on your page.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.